LukeB42/Emissary/README.md

 All of these can be obtained on debian-based systems with: sudo apt-get install -y zlib1g-dev libxml2-dev libxslt1-dev python-dev libevent-dev libsnappy-dev

-Then to install the package for all users: sudo python setup.py install
+Then you're ready to install the package for all users: sudo python setup.py install